- T +44 (0)20 7611 8888

 We aim to resolve all complaints, to your satisfaction and ours, at Stage 1.

-Stage 2 If you’re not satisfied with the response at Stage 1, we may refer your complaint to a member of our Executive Board to investigate further and respond to you.
+Stage 2 If you’re not satisfied with the response at Stage 1, we may refer your complaint to a member of our Executive team to investigate further and respond to you.

 Complaints about grants

 If your complaint is about how a grant was handled or any aspect of our application process, please be aware that any funding decision is final and we cannot reconsider it as part of the complaint process.